Ed-Fi-Exchange-OSS/Meadowlark/docs/LOCALHOST.md

 2. Enable [Yarn](https://yarnpkg.com/getting-started/install) as the package manager
 3. Install [Docker Desktop](https://www.docker.com)
 4. Review the [General Docker Guidance](../Meadowlark-js/docker/using-docker.md) for Meadowlark
-5. The Meadowlark runtime currently requires running both either PostgreSQL or MongoDB as the primary datastore, and OpenSearch as a secondary storage for high-performance queries.
+5. The Meadowlark runtime currently requires running either PostgreSQL or MongoDB as the primary datastore, and OpenSearch as a secondary storage for high-performance queries.
 Before running the Meadowlark code, startup local instances of the data stores that you wish to use.
 The repository comes with